JetBrains/runAs/README.md

 This tool runs commands under specific Windows account and Windows integrity level.
 Each account has a set of privileges, like a set of abilities.
 The Windows integrity level is like a filter for abilities.
 So your account may have administrative privileges, but a _low_ integrity level.
 In this case most of the privileges will be filtered.
 For example: administrator in the _Chrome_ browser.
 Other account might have standard user privileges, but a _high_ integrity level.
 In this case the most of these privileges are not filtered.
 For example: some Windows service working under the standard user account.

 Windows API provides 2 ways to do _"runAs"_:
-_CreateProcessAsUser_ (1) and _CreateProcessWithLogonW_ (2)

-* (1) Creates process as specified user directly and the integrity level can be elevated.
+1. Windows API call _CreateProcessAsUser_ creates process as specified user directly and the integrity level can be elevated.
-* (2) Creates process as specified user via a dedicated logon service and the integrity level can not be elevated.
+2. Windows API call _CreateProcessWithLogonW_ creates process as specified user via a dedicated logon service and the integrity level can not be elevated.

 To use (1), the caller **should have _SE_ASSIGNPRIMARYTOKEN_NAME_** privilege to replace a filtered (by Windows core) security access token with a primary (not filtered) security access token with the full set of privileges ( the "High" integrity leve).
 Also the caller **should have _SE_TCB_NAME_** privilege to act as part of the operating system.
 See this [page](https://msdn.microsoft.com/ru-ru/library/windows/desktop/ms682429(v=vs.85).aspx).